What is Shop Floor Control Management and Why Is It Important?

 Shop Floor Control (SFC) refers to the set of systems and processes used to manage and monitor production activities on the manufacturing floor.
 It includes everything from Shop floor control software to tracking production orders and work-in-progress (WIP) to managing resource allocation, worker productivity, and machinery performance.

-The core purpose of SFC is to ensure that manufacturing processes align with production plans and targets, optimize efficiency, reduce waste, and ensure quality control.
+The core purpose of SFC is to ensure that manufacturing processes align with production plans and targets, optimize efficiency, reduce waste, and ensure quality control by controlling production activities such as tracking machine performance and work order progress.

 What are the Three Phases of Shop Floor Control?